charpy4n6/GalleryBuilder/README.md

 ## Features

+2/2/2026 - **Updated Feature**
+Gallery Builder now has the option to blur image and video thumbnails in the html.
+There is a checkbox to enable blur by default.
+Blur can also be toggled on and off in the html report itself.
+This feature was added by the smart and talented, Kevin Salhoff!!

 Gallery Builder will take images, videos or a mix of images and videos and create and html based gallery view of the files.

 	-Browse to the folder of images, videos or combination of images and videos.